 If your schedule permits, allow a little extra time between connecting flights so you’re not rushed from one gate to the next.

 Check that you have enough medication to last for the duration of your trip.
 If you carry your medication in your hand luggage, have relevant medical certification with it.
 Certain medication needs to be stored in a refrigerator – Arrange this with the hotel while you are staying there.

 For air travel, medication must be in their original containers provided by your pharmacist.

 Some airports have stringent security standards.
 So it is a good idea to have a doctor’s note certifying that you are on injectable prescription medication.

-Consider renting a wheelchair to take with you: even if you do not normally use a wheelchair but have some difficulty with walking or easily tire, it can be a good idea to take one with you.
+Even if you do not normally use a wheelchair but have some difficulty with walking or easily tire, it can be a good idea to take one with you.
 It will give you much greater flexibility while away.

 If you use a cane, consider taking a folding cane with you on your travels.
-It’s much easier to stow when you’re seated
+It’s much easier to stow when you’re seated.

-Hotel: Check that your hotel is suitable - Does it have wheelchair access if you need it?
+Check that your hotel is suitable – Does it have wheelchair access if you need it?
 Is your room on the ground floor if you have difficulty with stairs and there is no lift?
 Does it have specially accessible rooms and can you book one of these?